eshaz/cc_decoder/README.md

                           0.1  (minimum sane value)
                           0.5  [default]
+                          0.9  (maximum sane value) --preamble_run_in_count
+                        Sets the number of pulses to expected in the clock run in signal.
+Sometimes broadcasters / editors will blank part of the run in signal to disable captions, without blanking the whole line.
+To decode these captions, set this value to the number of run in pulses that are visible in the closed caption line.
+                          6.5  [default]
-                          0.9  (maximum sane value) --frame_rate          Specifies the frame rate of the input video 29.97 (NTSC) [default]
+  --frame_rate          Specifies the frame rate of the input video
+                          29.97 (NTSC) [default]
                           25    (PAL)